 Dr. Nassar added: “These data support the removal of arbitrary CD4 cutoffs when using immune checkpoint inhibitors for treating people living with HIV and reducing barriers to immune checkpoint inhibitor access based on their favorable benefit-to-risk profiles.”

-These findings may lead to improved treatment options and better quality of life for people living with HIV as well as various cancer types, but Drs.
-El Zarif and Naqash underscored the need for additional research involving large, matched cohorts of people living with HIV and other cancer types to formally compare the outcomes with those of the general population.
+These findings may lead to improved treatment options and better quality of life for people living with HIV battling various cancer types, but Drs.
+El Zarif and Naqash underscored the need for additional research involving large, matched cohorts of people living with HIV and other cancer types to formally compare the outcomes with the general population.

 “These findings highlight the importance of multidisciplinary care and further research to better understand the role of the immune system in treatment outcomes for people living with HIV and cancer,” the authors concluded.